Maureen O'Connor (California politician): 2013 money laundering charges

-In February 2013 O'Connor was charged in federal court with money laundering.
+In February 2013, O'Connor was charged in federal court with money laundering.
 Under an agreement with prosecutors, prosecution was deferred, contingent on her repaying $2 million which she allegedly took from a nonprofit foundation she managed, the R. P. Foundation, created by her late husband Robert O. Peterson.
 The fund is reported to be virtually defunct, its sole assets being $2 million owed to it by unspecified foundation insiders.
 Prosecutors said her gambling activity exceeded $1 billion over the period 2000–2008, with net losses of around $13 million, leaving her "destitute".

-O'Connor attributed a brain tumor, which she had surgery for in 2011, as the reason for her addiction to gambling.
+O'Connor attributed her behavior to a gambling addiction aggravated by a brain tumor, for which she had surgery in 2011.

-Quotes

-I came in as a maverick, and I will go out as a maverick.